ferrumnet/yellowpaper/YELLOWPAPER.md

 We propose Policed Adversarial Swap (PAS) to improve the security of MSDC and reduce the number of cops required for safer value import transactions.
 The PAS algorithm for value import is as follows:

 * Alice will present the import transaction to the network and requests for two sets of proposals.
 The cops and the adversary.
 Cop role is similar to MSDC with some key differences described later, and adversary is another user that also wants to import *X* into the network.
-* User will select one adversary and *n* cops using the Hamming Hash Adversary Selection Algorithm.
+* User will select one adversary and *n* cops using the Hamming Hash Adversary Selection Algorithm (HASA).
 We call the adversary Bob.
-* Alice will create a secret with hash *S_A* and hand it to a random cop.
+* Alice will create a secret with hash *S_A* and reveal it to Bob.
-* Cops append *S_A* with a random salt and encrypt it using a *m* out of *n* key encryption scheme *K_A*.
-* Bob will create a secret with hash *S_B* and hand it to a random cop.
+* Bob will create a secret with hash *S_B* and reveal it to Alice.
-* Cops append *S_B* with a random salt and encrypt it using a *m* out of *n* key encryption scheme *K_B*.
-* Alice creates a multi-signature address in *X* which can be spent from using her private key and the salted *S_B* plus Bob's original secret.
+* Alice creates a multi-signature address in *X* which can be spent from using her private key and Bob's original secret plus *n* cops signatures in a *m* out of *n* scheme.
-* Bob creates a multi-signature address in *X* which can be spent from using his private key and the salted *S_A* plus Alice's original secret.
+* Bob creates a multi-signature address in *X* which can be spent from using his private key and Alice's original secret plus *n* cops signatures in a *m* out of *n* scheme.
+* Alice and Bob submit above transactions on the *X* network and claim their *Fe(X)*

-Using above algorithm Alice and Bob have effectively swapped secrets through Cops.
+Using above algorithm Alice and Bob have effectively swapped secrets guarded by Cops.
 Therefore, any party that wants to spend their *X* would need co-operation from the adversary and *m* out of *n* cops.
-Alice and cops cannot also collude because they don't have Bob's original secret.
+Alice and cops cannot collude because they don't have Bob's original secret.
 However, Alice and Bob are motivated to remain available on request of the other party or they risk loosing their ability of recovering their *X*.
-If either of Alice or Bob decides to go offline without ever cash out, they both would be unable to recover their *X*.
+If either of Alice or Bob decides to go offline without ever cashing out, they both will be unable to recover their *X*.
 On the other hand Cops are interested to ensure that Alice and Bob can only cash out after they both destroy all *Fe(X)* they have created.
-In which case they will reveal the salt and the other party's secret.
+In which case they will sign the cash out transaction.
+To reduce the chance of burning *X*, the lock contracts can be timed to motivate both parties to synchronise their cash out.
 The cash out algorithm is as follows:

 * Alice and Bob agree to cash out.
-They can be enforce to synchronize their cash out using a timeout.
 * They destroy all created *Fe(X)*.
 * They inform *m* cops about the decisions and provide proof of destruction.
+* Once *m* cops confirm the destruction of *Fe(X)* they sign the cash out transaction and make the destruction irreversible by submitting their decision to the network.
 * Cops confirm that destructions are irreversible.
-* Alice and Bob then exchange secrets through cops and cops reveal the salts.
+* Alice and Bob then exchange secrets.
-* Alice and Bob now have all the necessary information to spend from their locked *X* address.
+* Alice and Bob can now spend from their locked *X* address.

 #### Collusion and Exploit Risks